Teeth-cleaning twig: History

+In Africa, many kinds of sticks exist and many plants and trees are used to produce them by various peoples, ethnicities and tribes.

-In Africa, chew sticks are made from the tree Salvadora persica, also known as the "toothbrush tree".
+African chew sticks are often made from the tree Salvadora persica, also known as the "toothbrush tree".

 In Islam, this tree is traditionally used to create a chew stick called miswak, as frequently advocated for in the hadith (written traditions relating to the life of Muhammad).

 In South India, neem is used as a teeth cleaning twig.
 Neem, in full bloom, can aid in healing by keeping the area clean and disinfected.
+There is an old Tamil proverb praising the twig, comparing it with the moral works of Naladiyar and the Kural, which says that both of the works are very good in expressing human thoughts just as the twigs of the banyan and the neem trees are good in maintaining the teeth.